Note: For regularly-updated ATT opt-in rate benchmarks, visit AppsFlyer’s iOS 14 & ATT insights dashboard

 The fact that the weighted average is higher than the average per app means larger apps have higher opt-in rates.
 Indeed, the top 10% (by device count) have a 40% higher rate than the bottom 10%, while the top 50% have a 20% higher rate than the low 50%.

 Distribution: Half of apps have opt-in rates above 29%

 The following shows the opt-in rate distribution of all apps in our sample:

 The median opt-in rate in this chart is 29%, which means half of the apps had an opt-in rate that exceeded 29%.
-That is not a small number and it demonstrates that many users are willing to opt-in to tracking for the sake of an improved user experience, and apps can convince users to do so.
+That is not a small number and it demonstrates that many users are willing to opt-in to measurement for the sake of an improved user experience, and apps can convince users to do so.